lawrie/MuraxArduino/README.md

 It is accessed using the Arduino Wire class.

-Both master and slave are supported, but only master tested.
+Both master and slave are supported, but only master has been tested, and the current Wire library does not support it.

 The I2c peripheral uses the [spinal.lib implementation](https://github.com/SpinalHDL/SpinalHDL/tree/dev/lib/src/main/scala/spinal/lib/com/i2c).